Frequently Asked Questions

 Which Torah Club titles will we study?

-Our introductory course, Unrolling the Scroll, is available in Member Pack lesson format for new groups every year, but Torah Club offers seven years of study in the Torah, the Prophets, and the New Testament.
+Our introductory course, Unrolling the Scroll, is available in Member Pack lesson format for new clubs every year, but Torah Club offers multiple years of study in the Torah, the Prophets, and the New Testament.
 In addition to Unrolling the Scroll, one title of Torah Club will be available in the Member Pack lesson format per year.
 Each subsequent year will feature a new Torah Club title for study.

 Is there a deadline for joining a Torah Club?